rioastamal/shbca/README.md

 shbca automatically replace it with asterisk characters `******`.

-If you are using config file for storing your Klik BCA username and password, make sure only that can read the file.
+If you are using config file for storing your Klik BCA username and password, make sure only you that can read the file.
 Change the permission to very minimal such as `0600`.
 Assuming the name of the config file is `shbca.config`.

 ```